turbot/tailpipe-docs/docs/reference/config-files/format.md

 #### Regex Format
-The `regex` format is used for parsing log lines using regular expressions with named capture groups.
+The `regex` format is used to parse log lines using regular expressions with named capture groups.

 ```hcl
 format "regex" "custom_log" {